Alli & Scott – their wedding day – fusion clip

 More interesting is the thought-process that went into choosing the camera settings for the Canon 5D mk II that the video clips were shot with …

-the camera settings for shooting the video footage with a DLSR:
+Camera settings for shooting the video footage with a DLSR

 - With Canon DSLRs, multiples of 160 ISO give the best noise performance.
 So for the entire video day, we tried to stay at multiples of 160 ISO, especially since we’d be cranking the ISO quite high during the wedding reception.
 The low light of the wedding reception necessitates a higher ISO.
 Adding a video light to it turns the background darker.
 Raising the ISO allows more of the actual ambient light to register.